balderdashy/sails-docs/reference/waterline/queries/intercept.md

 # .intercept()

-Capture and intercept the specified error, automatically modifying and re-throwing it, or specifying a new Error instead.
+Capture and intercept the specified error, automatically modifying and re-throwing it, or specifying a new Error to be thrown instead.
+(Still throws.)

 ```usage
 .intercept(filter, handler)